Insular2895/ASCII/README.md

 done
 ```

-Then convert all `.jpg` images to ASCII:
+Then convert all `.jpg` files to ASCII:

 ```bash
 for img in ascii-assets/img_here/*.jpg; do